LWRC M6: Personal Security Detail

 The LWRC PSD is an ultra-short barrel carbine with an 8-inch barrel and Magpul CTR stock.

 Derived from the M6A2 carbine, it comes chambered in 5.56mm NATO or 6.8mm Remington SPC.

 It is also available without a stock as the M6A2-P Pistol, but is semi-automatic and also chambered in 5.56mm and 6.8mm Remington SPC.

 M6A3

 The M6A3 is designed specifically to be a designated marksman rifle.
 This rifle uses a midlength short stroke gas piston system to reduce recoil and increases the speed of follow up shots.

-It features an adjustable gas system to allow the user to adapt the rifle to different conditions and is designed to accommodate optics such as scopes and reflex sights.
+The M6A3 features an adjustable gas system to allow the user to adapt the rifle to different conditions and is designed to accommodate optics such as scopes and reflex sights.
 The A3 integrates a gas block using a flip up front sight as opposed to the fixed AR series sight of the M6 and M6A1.

 M6A4

 The M6A4 was designed to fulfill the role of the squad automatic weapon.
-It was developed for the United States Marine Corps' Infantry Automatic Rifle program, which sought to replace some M249s with a more maneuverable weapon.
-However, it was not accepted for final testing in favor of a Heckler & Koch HK416 variant.

 Externally identical to the M6A3, it fires from a closed bolt during semi-automatic fire, and from an open bolt during automatic fire which is labeled as "OBA" for Open Bolt Automatic.

 While in OBA mode, the first round may be fired from a closed bolt (it will then lock back and subsequent shots will be from an open bolt until the operator manually closes the bolt again).

 Firing from an open bolt increases cooling and eliminates the potential for accidental discharges due to rounds "cooking off" in an overheated chamber.
 It also allows for a faster rate of fire.

 However, an open bolt design meant that the first round fired will have reduced accuracy when compared to a closed bolt design.
 This is due to the fact that when the trigger is pulled, the bolt slams forward under spring tension, stripping a round from the feeding device, chambering it, then firing it.

 This sequence of events shakes the firearm and takes longer than a closed bolt design to fire the first round (greater lock time).
 This also introduces extra potential points of failure in the ignition of the first round.